-Diesel mechanics have the chance to work with a wide array of clients and in various environments.
+Diesel mechanics are blue collar jobs that offer the chance to work with a wide array of clients and in various environments.
 Many machines use diesel engines, so there are plenty of work opportunities for qualified diesel mechanics.

 Here’s everything you need to know about how to become a diesel mechanic.
 We’ll cover the required education, qualifications, licenses, and more.

 Be sure to also check out our “is transportation a good career path” article for other careers in the transportation industry!